Meeting the needs of all children

 - Early Years Measures database discusses a range of diagnostic assessment tools to use in the early years.

-- Another useful guidance document has been created by Pen Green Centre for Children and their Families on the importance of supporting children and it offers a practical toolkit with examples of how to support them and potential frameworks you could use to identify, support and assess children with SEND.
-A-Celebratory-Approach-to-Working-with-Children-with-SEND-FINAL.pdf (foundationyears.org.uk)
+- Pen Green Centre for Children and their Families have created another useful guidance document on taking a celebratory approach to working with children with SEND.
+It offers a practical toolkit with examples of how to support them and potential frameworks you could use to identify, support and assess children with SEND.

 Get alerts for new EYFS resources